-- (a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and - (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.
+- a. have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and - b. disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.

-Judo assesses the performance of its senior executives, and all employees, via the annual performance management process, 'Judo Tracks'.
-Performance is assessed against milestones/initiatives agreed with the CEO & MD which reflect each senior executive's area of accountability.
-Values, risk, and conduct requirements are also core to the annual performance assessment and form part of the eligibility requirements for Judo's short-term incentive program, 'Judo Grows'.
+Judo assesses the performance of its senior executives, and all employees, via the annual performance management process, Judo Tracks.
+Performance is assessed against milestones/initiatives agreed with the CEO which reflect core performance outcomes for each senior executive's area of accountability.
+Values, risk and conduct requirements are also core to the annual performance assessment, and form gateway requirements for our short-term incentive program, Judo Grows.

-Performance reviews for senior executives were conducted in FY24 in accordance with the 'Judo Tracks' process.
+Performance reviews for senior executives were conducted in FY22 in accordance with this process.

-Structure the Board to be effective and add value

-- (a) have a nomination committee which:
+Principle 2.
+Structure the Board to be effective and add value a. have a nomination committee which:

-- has at least three members, a majority of whom are independent directors; and

-- (2) is chaired by an independent director,
+- 1. has at least three members, a majority of whom are independent directors; and - 2. is chaired by an independent director,

-- (3) the charter of the committee; - (4) the members of the committee;and - (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.
+- 3. the charter of the committee; - 4. the members of the committee; and - 5. as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - b. if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.

-The Board has established a Remuneration and Nominations Committee (REMCO) to advise and assist the Board in fulfilling its responsibilities for Board composition, Judo's Management Board, people and remuneration matters, including remuneration strategies, frameworks and policies that support of Judo's strategy and culture.
+The Board has established a combined Remuneration and Nominations Committee, governed by the Committee Charter, to advise and assist the Board to fulfil its responsibilities in relation to Board composition, Judo's Management Board, and people and remuneration matters, including remuneration strategies, policies, frameworks for implementation and how these support Judo's strategy and culture.

-The REMCO Charter specifies the composition and membership requirements, being at least three non-executive Directors, of which a majority must be independent directors.
-The Chair of the committee must also be an independent Director.
+Clause 3 of the Committee Charter requires that the Committee comprise at least three non-executive Directors, of which a majority will be independent Directors.
+The Chair of the Committee must also be an independent Director.

-Judo's REMCO comprises Jennifer

-Douglas (independent non-executive

-Director and Chair), John Fraser

-(independent non-executive Director),

-Peter Hodgson (independent

-non-executive Director) and Malcolm

-McHutchison (non-executive Director).

-Chris Bayliss attends REMCO meetings

-in his capacity as CEO.
+Judo's Committee currently comprises Jennifer Douglas (independent non-executive Director and Chair), John Fraser (independent non-executive Director member), Peter Hodgson (independent non-executive Director member) and Malcolm McHutchison (non-executive Director member).

-The REMCO Charter and the members of the committee are disclosed on Judo's website.
-Judo's annual report discloses the number of times the committee met throughout FY24 and the individual attendances of the members at those meetings.
+The Committee Charter and the members of the Committee are disclosed on Judo's website.
+Judo's annual report discloses the number of times the Committee met throughout the relevant period and the individual attendances of the members at those meetings.